 Weddings are meant to be the joyous celebration of love and commitment between two individuals.
 However, sometimes the planning, budgeting and all that surrounds a wedding can put a haze over that happy image.
 Part of the responsibility that comes with being asked to stand in a bridal party is lessoning the stress by lending a hand and celebrating the couple as much as possible.

 With that being said, being a member of a bridal party can have its complications.
 Bridesmaids and groomsmen may not know each other and might have different styles and opinions.
 Even with those differences, attendants must remember the reason why they are in the bridal party to begin with: their friendship.

-Recently, I was asked to be in my friend’s wedding.
+A couple of months ago, I was asked to be in my friend’s wedding.
 The group of women my friend chose as her bridesmaids are very successful in interconnecting and completing our task list for our best friend’s wedding.

 While we are not perfect –because no one or group of people is– our execution holds some key elements for success, so I thought I’d share a few tips from our group.

 - One person cannot do everything and that holds true with a bridal party.
 One person – or the Maid of Honor – cannot and should not be responsible for doing and planning everything.
 Having group meetings gives everyone a chance to meet face-to-face, which eliminates reading text-talk or emails incorrectly, while also allowing everyone to have their chance to give input.
 These meetings can be great for deciding dates and times of events, as well as organizing all of the tasks for each event and finalizing details.
 You can also make this a time to bond with the other bridesmaids.
 Meet at a quaint cafe or your favorite wine bar.
 It doesn't have to be all business.